raoulx24/work.trivy/README.md

 - Cluster RBAC Assessment Reports
 - Exposed Secret Reports

-All of them consists in dashboards (for view on a glance), browse and inspect findings (with table filters, sorts), export data.
+All of them consists in dashboards (for view at a glance), browse and inspect findings (with table filters, sorts), export data.

 <img src="docs/imgs/app.gif">